-Anna Wessman is researcher in Subproject 1 (User Needs and Public Cultural Heritage Interactions), which is based at the Department of Cultures, University of Helsinki.
+Anna Wessman is Associate Professor in Iron Age Archaeology at the University Museum of Bergen, Norway.
+She worked as senior researcher in Subproject 1 (User Needs and Public Cultural Heritage Interactions), based at the Department of Cultures, University of Helsinki, until January 2021.
 Anna was previously a researcher in the Menneisyyttä etsimässä – kolmannen sektorin merkitys kulttuuriperinnön tutkimuksessa – project, which was funded by the Kone Foundation and focused on a specific metal detectorist group in Häme (Kanta-Hämeen menneisyyden etsijät ry).
 She has worked as a University Lecturer in Museum Studies between 2015-2017.
 Between 2010-2015 Anna was the PI in the project The Levänluhta site – A Multidisciplinary research into a unique mystery in Northern European prehistory founded by the Emil Aaltonen Foundation.
 Anna has collaborated with metal detectorists since 2011.
 In 2015 and 2016 she was awarded for this work by the Finnish Metal Detectorist Association in Finland (SME) and Suomen Muinaistutkimuksen tuki ry (SMT).

 Selected publications and books: